ripienaar/free-for-dev/README.md

   * [dreamfactory.com](http://dreamfactory.com/) — DreamFactory is an Open Source backend platform that provides all of the RESTful services you need to build fantastic mobile and web applications
   * [onesignal.com](https://onesignal.com/) — Unlimited free push notifications
   * [getstream.io](https://getstream.io/) — Build scalable news feeds and activity streams in a few hours instead of weeks, free for 3 million feed updates/month
+  * [marklogic.com](http://developer.marklogic.com/) — Enterprise NoSQL Database Platform.
+A new generation database built with a flexible data model to store, manage, and search JSON, XML, RDF, and more — without sacrificing any of the data resiliency and consistency features of last-generation relational databases.
   * [tyk.io](https://tyk.io/) — API management with authentication, quotas, monitoring and analytics.
 Free cloud offering
   * [iron.io](http://www.iron.io/) — Async task processing (like AWS Lambda) with free tier and 1 month free trial
   * [stackhut.com](http://stackhut.com/) — Async task processing (like AWS Lambda).
 10 free private services and unlimited free public services